GeneralSergal/ORP/README.md

 It is not a chatbot framework.

-It is a reasoning evaluation architecture.
+It is a structured epistemic evaluation system.

 ---